 Our guided tour of Slovenia begins with scenic Lake Bled and Bohinj Valley.
 Tour members visit the castle on the cliff above the town of Bled as well as the Pilgrimage Church of the Assumption of Mary on the island in the middle of the lake.
-Also included in this section of the tour are a visit to the old village of Lake Bohinj and a walking tour of historic center of Ljubljana.
-We also visit the unique Postojna Cave.
-The medieval pirate town of Piran is another highlight with its stone buildings, narrow streets and rich cultural heritage.
+Also included are a visit to the old village of Lake Bohinj, a walking tour of historic center of Ljubljana, the unique Postojna Cave and the medieval pirate town of Piran with its stone buildings, narrow streets and rich cultural heritage.

 Bosnia and Herzegovina

 Continuing our guided tour of the Balkans, our intrepid world travelers will enjoy a breathtaking drive from to the small village of Medjugorje which in recent times has become an important religious pilgrimage site.
 Continue to Sarajevo, capital of Bosnia and Herzegovina.
 We explore the charming historic town that takes you instantly back to Ottoman times.

 Next we head to the very magical and historic town of Mostar with its maginicent Ottoman built bridge and quaint narrow streets with cafes overlooking the river.

 Day 14-15: Kotor, Njegusi, Budva